jkeifer/410Labs/Lab3/README.md

 filter them by keeping all points that are not null in the field you added.
 That is, if the added field of a point contains `Fizz`, `Buzz`, `FizzBuzz`, or `BuzzFizz`, then select that point.
+Please have your script print the number of points after filtering, and record that number.
+Then, add that number as a comment in your script's intro comment block so I can see it when grading, formatted something like this:

+    # Filtered point count: <the count>

 **Build a Line**